Home | About Us | History

 January 11, 1974

-UWM Foundation officially incorporated on January 11, 1974 with three founding directors: Frank J. (Jack) Pelisek, Robert Zigman and Chancellor Werner Baum.
+UWM Foundation is officially incorporated on January 11, 1974, led by founding directors Frank J. (Jack) Pelisek, Robert Zigman and Chancellor Werner Baum.

 1977-78